-SSI is a licensed insurance company in Georgia, Florida, Alabama, South Carolina, Tennessee, Louisiana, North Carolina, and Mississippi, and has affiliations with other insurance companies in those states.
+SSI is a licensed insurance company in all five of the Firm's footprint states including Georgia, Florida, Alabama, South Carolina, Tennessee, and various other states outside the company's brick and mortar locations in the aforementioned footprint states.
+Additionally, SSI has affiliations with other insurance companies in those states.
 Individuals of SSI may also be licensed insurance agents.
 To the extent that a representative of SSI recommends insurance products and services, SSI and/or the representative will receive commissions on the sale of those products.
 In some instances, SSI representatives receive a higher percentage of insurance commissions generated than the percentage they receive from brokerage or advisory business.
-These commissions are paid directly from the insurance company underwriting the insurance policy, and are not paid separately by the Client.
+These commissions are paid directly from the insurance company underwriting the insurance policy and are not paid separately by the Client.

-CFG is a division of Synovus Securities, Inc. SSI is a wholly owned subsidiary of Synovus Financial Corp., a multi-billion dollar bank holding company based in Columbus, GA.
+CFG is a division of Synovus Securities, Inc. SSI is a wholly owned subsidiary of Synovus Financial Corp., a publicly traded multi-billion dollar bank holding company based in Columbus, GA.
 Synovus Financial Corp. provides integrated financial services including banking, financial management, insurance, mortgage, and leasing service.
 CFG is under common control with the following entities that have material business arrangements with CFG and/or other divisions of SSI.
 Certain employees, directors and members of CFG's executive management may also serve as employees, directors and/or executive management of these entities: